jeroenjacobs79/homelab-vault-config/readme.md

 Description: Unsets the `VAULT_TOKEN`, `VAULT_ADDR` and `VAULT_CACERT` environment variables.

 `vault_unseal.sh`

 Usage: `./vault_unseal.sh`

 Description: Simple wrapper script to unseal my Vault instance.

 `secrets/`

 This folder contains the GnuPG encrypted version of my access token and unseal key.
 They are referenced in the `vault_activate.sh` and `vault_unseal.sh` scripts.

 `ca/`

 This folder contains the root cert that is used to communicate with the Vault instance.

-*These scripts are quite simpel, and I recommend you take a look at them to see how they work.*

 ### Settings file